sibabalwemosia24/alx-low_level_programming/0x01-variables_if_else_while/README.md

-0-positive_or_negative- prints whether the number stored in the n variable is positive or negative 1-last_digit.c- prints last digit of numbers stored in variabl n
+0-positive_or_negative- prints whether the number stored in the n variable is positive or negative 1-last_digit.c- prints last digit of numbers stored in variabl n 2-print_alphabet.c- print alphabet in lowercase followed by a newline